RIT-EVT/BMS/docs/source/srs.rst

 * Development must be in C/C++
 * Communication will take place using CANopen
 * EVT-core will be used for low level microcontroller interfacing
-* Must be developed for the STM32F302r8
+* Must be developed for the STM32F334r8
 * Battery monitoring will take place through the BQ76952

 Assumptions and Dependencies
 ----------------------------

-It will be assumed that all hardware will operate as designed.
-This includes proper communication present between the BQ76952 and the ST microcontroller.
+It will be assumed that all systems interacting with the DEV1 BMS will read and react properly to the BMS OK signal.
+It is also assumed that the BQ76952 chip will behave exactly as described by its datasheet, detecting and reporting all voltages, currents, temperatures, and errors accurately, unless communication between the BQ chip and ST microcontroller fails.
-Part of the communication assumes that the BQ76952 can properly manage each of the groupings of cells in series.
-Another large safety based assumption is that the BQ76952 will be able to stop the flow of charge into and out of the battery pack.

 Apportioning of Requirements
 ----------------------------

-Not all requirements are know at this time as the DEV1 system continues to develop.
-These un-restricted requirements will need to be finalized before the implementation of the DEV1 BMS software.

-* The CAN messages to capture from the DEV1 system
-* Scope of emergency cases to stop flow of current from the battery pack
-* Specific CAN network IDs
-* Format of CANopen messages that the DEV1 BMS will produce for sharing data
+At this point in the life cycle of the DEV1 BMS project, deployment has begun.
+Due to the nature of student-run teams, it is unlikely that there will be further revision to this system, as new students will likely start new projects.
+As a result, there are no future requirements planned to be added to this system.

 Specific Requirements
 =====================